-There are different types of laser markings.
-The most common are laser engraving, laser etching and laser annealing.
+There are different types of laser marking.
+The most common are laser engraving, laser etching, and laser annealing.
 The remainder of this text will focus on defining each laser marking technique, why your business needs laser marking and who should use laser marking.
 You will also find videos demonstrating each laser marking technique.

 When engraving is performed, the laser melts the surface of the material.
 By doing so, the heated surface expands and creates slight bumps.
 Laser engraving creates a good contrast between the material and the marking code.
 It is an efficient process to create permanent markings on materials.

 This type of laser marking is well suited for applications where the tracking code has to be scanned, such as a one-dimensional (1D) or a two-dimensional (2D) barcode.

 Following is a video showing how fast a laser can perform and the contrast that can be provided.

 Through the engraving process, the laser literally vaporizes a thin layer of your material to create a tracking code.